dylan-travis/amz-json-documentation/ELLIPTICAL_TRAINER/ELLIPTICAL_TRAINER_documentation.md

 ### space_efficiency

-Select an appropriate value to indicate the productís space efficiency
+Select an appropriate value to indicate the product‚Äôs space efficiency

 **Type:** array